flipperdevices/flipperzero-firmware/README.md

 # flipperzero-gpioreader
-This is a fork of the `gpio` app built into the flipper, with added functionality to read GPIO inputs
+This is a fork of the `gpio` app built into the flipper, with added functionality to read GPIO inputs.

+Supports pulling high or low.

+Does not (yet) support analog reads.